v1r7u/cloud_computing_old/demo_steps_docs/09-security_configuration-management.md

 4. One of popular _scanners_ is [trivy](https://github.com/aquasecurity/trivy).
 You can install it to your machine or run inside a container, for example:

     ```sh
-    docker run --rm -v ~/.trivy:/root/.cache/ aquasec/trivy:0.19.1 python:3.9
+    docker run --rm -v ~/.trivy:/root/.cache/ aquasec/trivy:0.23.0 image python:3.9
     ```

     Discalimer: there are a lot of other free and commercial scanners: [Clair](https://github.com/quay/clair), [anchore/grype](https://github.com/anchore/grype), [snyk](https://snyk.io/product/container-vulnerability-management/) to name a few.

+    NOTE: `trivy` does not actually dive into packages content, but _trusts_ reported version number.
+For example, you can update java pom file manually to _trick_ the tool.
+Thus it's not a reliable runtime protection, but an assistant to understand your software.

-5. You can include image-scanning as gate before pushing an image to Container Registry. thus, if container has a known vulnerability - image is not release:
+5. You can include image-scanning as gate before pushing an image to Container Registry. thus, if container has a known vulnerability - image is not released:

     ```sh
-    docker run --rm -v ~/.trivy:/root/.cache/ aquasec/trivy:0.19.1 --exit-code 1 --no-progress python:3.9
+    docker run --rm -v ~/.trivy:/root/.cache/ aquasec/trivy:0.23.0 image --exit-code 1 --no-progress python:3.9

+    # get exit-code of last command
+    echo $?

+    docker run --rm -v ~/.trivy:/root/.cache/ aquasec/trivy:0.23.0 image --exit-code 1 --no-progress alpine:latest

+    echo $?
     ```

-    You can also use `--light` mode to run faster but with less details, fail only on critical issues `--severity HIGH,CRITICAL`, ignore unfixed `--ignore-unfixed` or particular CVEs `--ignorefile ~/.trivyignore`.
+    You can fail only on critical issues `--severity HIGH,CRITICAL`, ignore unfixed `--ignore-unfixed` or particular CVEs `--ignorefile ~/.trivyignore`.

 6. Often, you do not have to fix all the CVEs manually, but change your base image:

     ```sh
     ### buster
-    docker run --rm -v ~/.trivy:/root/.cache/ aquasec/trivy:0.19.1 --exit-code 1 --no-progress --light python:3.9
+    docker run --rm -v ~/.trivy:/root/.cache/ aquasec/trivy:0.23.0 image --exit-code 1 --no-progress python:3.9

     python:3.9 (debian 10.9)
     ========================